PaulSchiretz/pgl-backup/CONTRIBUTING.md

 ## Our Philosophy on Dependencies

 This project aims to have as few external dependencies as possible, relying on the Go standard library wherever practical.
-Third-party packages are generally not appreciated unless they provide a significant, unique benefit that is not feasible to implement directly.
+Third-party packages are used sparingly and only when they provide a significant, unique benefit that is not feasible to implement directly.

 If you believe a new dependency is necessary, please open an issue to discuss it *before* submitting a pull request.
 This helps ensure that any additions align with the project's philosophy of simplicity and robustness.